danjcosg/Final-Year-Project-prototype/README.md

-# Investigating how varying Facial Attributes affect Facial Recognition
+# Investigation: Facial Attributes and Facial Recognition
 If we wanted to build an automatic summary system for videos, we would need to be able to detect when the characters appear in a film.
 This was the motivation for my dissertation.
 This repository contains the code I used to investigate how changing attributes of a face (eg: pose, lighting, facial hair) affect recognition, using modern recognition techniques.

 # Overview